EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - ODIM HDF is mandatory for volumes and composites
 - Data format of National product files that is not standard composites could be kept within a list of options.
 A fully open standard could be dificult to manage.
 - As the data is stored localy at each NMS
-- --SKIPP-- - Does this refer to OPERA Open Radar Data ingestion service, or E-SOH API?
-It's the ingestion.
-From the ITT: "As well as requirements for the data provider (i.e., E-SOH) to meet, there are also requirements for the data producers (e.g., Members) ... to deliver the overall E-SOH service. "

 *Acceptance criteria:*